 Extracts from old letters22nd May 2019

-Affecting 18th century letters, from a notebook of Edith Carey, Guernsey miscellanea.
-The image is of the famous Bell Savage Inn, on Ludgate Hill, London, where Catherine Baldock nee Carey reluctantly stayed in 1790 (see letter below), and is from the British Museum Museum number 1880,1113.3266.
+Affecting 18th and early 19th century letters, from the Carey family, transcribed from a notebook of Edith Carey, Guernsey miscellanea.
+The image is of the famous Bell Savage Inn, on Ludgate Hill, London, where Catherine Baldock nee Carey reluctantly stayed in 1790 (see letter below), and is from the British Museum, Museum number 1880,1113.3266.

 Letters in possession of General W D Carey

 From Juliette Le Messurier to her mother, Mrs Judith Carey.

 ...
 Please to give my love to Collet Le Cocq, and tell her that her duaghter is much the same her husband came to me two days ago to tell me that she would not stay in the Hospital any longer for that she found her self Better at home so that she was to go out the next day ...
 I must confess that I pitty the poore man to be plagued with such a creature as she is for he appears to be a sober good sort of a man ...
 Miss Butterfield with whom we dined yesterday inquired much after you & familley ...
 Polly Mesurier whent with us.
 She expects her Papa with great impatience, for it seems he intends to take her home with him, I fancy Poore Polly will find great diference betwin Alderney or her manner of living at present, tho I imagine she will pass the best part of her time in Guernsey & that I am persuaded she will like very well.